ColbzDaBoss/Python-Text-Based-Lotto-Game/README.md

 # Python-Text-Based-Lotto-Game
 Basic text based Lotto game for python.
-You can download or access online using repl.it python interpitor for devices like chromebooks
+You can download or access online using repl.it python interpitor for devices like chromebooks.

 Credit: Me repl.it/@ColbzDaBoss1